 Find below a list of some products we have used and companies we currently work with.
 Technology is a great tool to assist and improve the wellbeing of many of our users and audience.

 LixPen is the smallest circular 3D pen in the world.
 If you are stepping into your profession in a ground-breaking way, then this small and smart 3D printing pen will help you add that spark to your work.
 It can be a perfect tool for stylists, architects, designers and anybody interested in 3D printing.

-LIX have now introduced an upgrade, the LIX PEN UV, which is faster, stronger, and smarter than the previous model.
+LIX has now introduced an upgrade, the LIX PEN UV, which is faster, stronger, and smarter than the previous model.
 The internal structure and components have been updated and restructured to be more durable, allowing for a wider range of filaments to be used such as translucent, fluorescent, metal and wood-based plastic filament.
 They are available in black, silver and gold.

 LIX offers enhanced features that explore new dimensions.
-In our time using this device, we are confident it will allow many visually impaired creative practitioners create new design iterations, sparking new ideas, possibilities and capabilities.
+In our time using this device, we are confident it will allow many visually impaired creative practitioners to create new design iterations, sparking new ideas, possibilities and capabilities.

 Talking Tactile Pen